hasura/ndc-spec/specification/src/specification/schema/scalar-types.md

 For example, a data connector might augment a `Float` scalar type with a `SUM` function which aggregates a sum of a collection of floating-point numbers.

-An aggregation function is defined by its _result type_ - that is, the type of the aggregated data.
+Just like for comparison operators, an aggregation function is either a _standard_ function, or a custom function.

 To define an aggregation function, add a [`AggregateFunctionDefinition`](../../reference/types.md#aggregatefunctiondefinition) to the `aggregate_functions` field of the schema response.